atmpromo/aroundTheMetro-Nov2019/README.md

 working version of AroundtheMetro iOS App V1

-- Need to locate the folder "Controllers-SideMenu" and "Controllers-AR" (Shown in red)
+- Need to locate with Xcode 2 folders "Controllers-SideMenu" and "Controllers-AR" (Shown in red)